sspeng/jkschin.github.io/_posts/2017-05-02-relaxation-of-optimization-and-backpropagation.md

 On one hand, Dean et al. showed that things still worked with stale gradients.
-Yet on the other hand, Zhang et al. showed that things worked even better when we weight down stale gradients.
+Yet on the other hand, Zhang et al. showed that things worked even better when we weigh down stale gradients.
 And if we weigh down stale gradients too much, it effectively becomes something like normal SGD, since these stale updates would generally be ignored.
 Where exactly do we draw the line?
 Intuitively, it seems like Zhang et al. has found a good starting point, since it's a balance of